documentationfor yFiles for HTML 3.0.0.1

 User Interaction

-The additional mouse gesture support covers, for example:
+The mouse gesture support includes:

-• Selecting rows and columns,
+• Selecting rows and columns

 Enabling TableEditorInputMode to handle mouse gestures